alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/fundamentals/tools/dotnet-aspnet-codegenerator.md

 ### <a name="controller-options"></a>Denetleyici Seçenekleri

-Aşağıdaki tabloda `aspnet-codegenerator` `controller` ve `razorpage`seçenekleri listelenmiştir:
+Aşağıdaki tabloda ve seçenekleri listelenmiştir `aspnet-codegenerator` `controller` `razorpage` :

 [!INCLUDE [aspnet-codegenerator-args-md.md](~/includes/aspnet-codegenerator-args-md.md)]

-Aşağıdaki tabloda aşağıdakiler için `aspnet-codegenerator controller`benzersiz seçenekler listelenmektedir:
+Aşağıdaki tabloda aşağıdakiler için benzersiz seçenekler listelenmektedir `aspnet-codegenerator controller` :

 | Seçenek               | Açıklama|
 | ----------------- | ------------ |